swaroopg92/penpa-edit/README.md

 Universal pencil puzzle editor capable of drawing many different kinds of pencil puzzles.
 You can also solve problems in the software.

-You can save images and text in the form of URLs than be loaded in a browser.
+You can save images and text in the form of URLs that can be loaded in a browser.

-*If the message "Invalid address" is displayed on a supported browser, try clearing the cache.
+If the message "Invalid address" is displayed on a supported browser, try clearing the cache.

 Depending on the browser you can update the page without using the cache with "Ctrl" + "R", "Ctrl" + "F5", "Shift" + "F5", etc.